1997–98 Arsenal F.C. season: March–May

 Arsenal dropped two points against West Ham United on 2 March with a goalless draw at Upton Park.
 The following match, they closed the gap to six points after Manchester United could also only manage to draw against West Ham, but dropped to third position.
 A goal from Christopher Wreh in the rescheduled match at Wimbledon was enough to move Arsenal into second and set up a title clash between themselves and Manchester United on 14 March 1998.
 The result, moreover, reopened betting after Manchester bookmaker Fred Done decided to pay out on punters who backed Manchester United.
 After numerous attempts to break the deadlock in the match, Arsenal scored with 15 minutes left of the match; Overmars latched onto a header by Anelka and managed to flick the ball beyond the goalkeeper.
 When asked which team was in the best position going into the final games of the season, Wenger told Sky Sports that United had a "small advantage" over the rest; Ferguson, however, warned that it would be "inevitable" for Arsenal to drop points.
 Two 1–0 wins, first at home to Sheffield Wednesday and then Bolton Wanderers, meant Arsenal kept an eighth successive clean sheet, a new league record.

 Arsenal beat Newcastle United 3–1 to move within four points of Manchester United in early April.
 The return of Bergkamp from a three-match suspension helped Arsenal to trounce Blackburn Rovers; the team scored three goals in the space of the opening 14 minutes.
 Manchester United's failure to beat Newcastle United meant Arsenal went top of the league table after beating Wimbledon 5–0.
-Victory against Barnsley and then at home against Derby County four days later meant Arsenal needed one more win become league champions, regardless of Manchester United's results.
+Victory against Barnsley and then at home against Derby County four days later meant Arsenal needed one more win in their last home game to become league champions, regardless of Manchester United's results.
 Although Bergkamp was ruled out for the remainder of the season after sustaining an injury against Derby, Arsenal eased to a 4–0 win against Everton to become the first club other than Manchester United or Blackburn Rovers to win the Premier League.
-With a run of ten straight victories, a new record, was set, and Wenger became the first non-British manager to lead a team to win the league championship.
-Arsenal lost their final two matches of the league season, choosing to rest players for the upcoming FA Cup Final.
+With a run of ten straight victories, a new record was set, and Wenger became the first non-British manager to lead a team to win the league championship.
+Arsenal lost their final two matches of the league season, both of which are played away from home, choosing to rest players for the upcoming FA Cup Final.